phpservermon/phpservermon/README.md

 After that the script is assumed dead and the cronjob will run again.

-## CUSTOMIZING
+## CONTRIBUTING

-### Language

-The server monitor uses language files.
-That means that any regular text you see on the screen can easily be changed without having to dig through the code.
-These language files are stored in the directory "src/lang".
-The language that's being used by the monitor is defined in the config table.
-If you like you can make changes to the language file or even add a new one.
+The code is available from <https://github.com/phpservermon/phpservermon>.
+There is a master branch, which is stable and always reflects the latest release.
+The develop branch is used for ongoing development and should not be considered stable.
+If you would like to contribute a patch or feature, please fork the develop branch and send a pull request.

-#### Changing the email or text message
+### Changing the email or text message

-Open the language file that corresponds to the selected language (default is English ("en.lang.php")).
+Go to the folder "src/lang", open the language file that corresponds to the selected language (default is English ("en.lang.php")).
 Scroll all the way to the bottom until you spot this line:

      'notifications' => array(

-After that you'll see the lines that hold the notification messages.
+After that you will see the lines that hold the notification messages.
 For example:

      'off_sms' => 'Server \'%LABEL%\' is DOWN: ip=%IP%, port=%PORT%.
 Error=%ERROR%',